kazurayam/EntirePageScreenshotByAShotInKatalonStudio/README.md

 >2.
 Decorates screenshots
 >3.
 Provides flexible screenshot comparison

-I was impress with the simplicity of the sample code of capturing the entire page by AShot.
+I was impressed with the simplicity of the sample code of capturing the entire page by AShot.
 So I tried AShot in Katalon Studio.

+I have found AShot works like a charm.

 ## How to run the demo